 Take a Tour of Main Street's Murals

 Every summer the Vancouver Mural Fest brings a fresh coat of paint to the buildings and alleyways of East Vancouver, especially around Main Street.
-The city's largest public art celebration leaves a legacy of colorful displays that are ideal for Instagramming.
+The city's largest public art celebration leaves a legacy of colorful displays that are ideal for photographing.

-Be Inspired with the Library
+Be Inspired With the Library

-Launched in November 2012, the Vancouver Inspiration Pass is a program from the Vancouver Public Library (VPL) that lets families and kids "borrow" a Pass for free general admission to many Vancouver attractions and activities.
+The Vancouver Inspiration Pass is a program from the Vancouver Public Library (VPL) that lets families and kids "borrow" a Pass for free general admission to many Vancouver attractions and activities.
 Any Vancouver resident 14+ with a VPL library card can place a "hold" on one of the VPL's 140 Vancouver Inspiration Passes and then "borrow" the pass (like a book) for two-weeks.

 Spend the Evening at a Summer Night Market